mmariani123/MethylMasteR/README.md

 ## Select your routine :

+Set <routine.run>="sesame" to try the sesame routine <br>
-Run SeSAMe with the test data specified above
+with the test data specified above.

 ```r